-Grevillea ‘Amethyst’ is a hybrid whose parents are G. confertifolia and G. sericea.
+Grevillea ‘Amethyst’ is a hybrid whose parents are reported to be G. confertifolia and G. sericea.
 This is a case where the progeny exceeds some of the good points of both parents.
 It arose as a seedling in Bindelong Nursery, Wandin North, Victoria.

-In our cold climate garden when in flower Grevillea ‘Amethyst’ is one of our most eye-catching plants.
+When in flower in our cold climate garden, Grevillea ‘Amethyst’ is one of our most eye-catching plants.
 The mauve flowers literally cover the plant.

 Grevillea ‘Amethyst’ could be cultivated in a rockery or native cottage garden.
 This hardy hybrid could also be grown as the border to garden beds as a colourful substitute for the ubiquitous exotic box.